Dot plot or heatmap of average gene expression in each identity

 Character.
 The name of an assay containing the

-contains multiple 'RNA' assays, you may specify which one to use (for example, 'RNA2' if you have created a second 'RNA' assay you named 'RNA2'.
+layerwith the expression matrix.
+If theseurat_objectcontains multiple 'RNA' assays, you may specify which one to use (for example, 'RNA2' if you have created a second 'RNA' assay you named 'RNA2'.
 See Seurat v5 vignettes for more information).
 You may also use another assay, such as 'SCT', to pull feature expression from.- layer

 Character.
 The name of a layer (formerly known as slot) which stores the expression matrix.
 It is recommended to use 'data'.